10dollars/tendollars.github.io.raw/_posts/2014-04-12-greg-leppert.md

 #### Do you find yourself clicking the extension to see who's on the page?
 Sometimes I try to see if I can predict when friends will be there when I do mark it.

 All the time!
 I love seeing the people I don't know as much as the people I do.
 Sometimes it's easy to trace how we all arrived there (via MetaFilter, for instance) but other times it feels like serendipity.
 When I see someone I've never met on a page I'm reading, I find myself thinking about the trillions of pages on the web and how we both ended up at the same place at the same time for no other reason than we find the same things compelling.
-Thats the foundation for a friendship, if I've ever seen one, and a perfect reason to say hello.
+That's the foundation for a friendship, if I've ever seen one, and a perfect reason to say hello.

 #### Was that type of interaction something you tried to take into account when you were expanding Reading from a HipChat plugin for your office to something for a wider audience?
 Like, people starting to get a sense of one another from these reading lists.
 Piecing together an image of someone from all these tiny pieces of ambient information?